jsteenkamp/workspace/README.md

 `src` - application source files that are complied by [babel](https://babeljs.io/) and build by [webpack](https://webpack.js.org/).

 `dist` - deployment output.
 The development and production servers use files located in `dist`.
 Production built application files are saved in `dist/build`.
 Express server mappings serve static content from `build` and `public` directories on root path.
-The server API and processing modules are in the `dist/server` directory
+The server API and processing modules are in the `dist/server` directory.

+`dist/public/app` - external application configuration.
+These files are used for external configurations such as mapping soft data models to UI components.
+These files are not compiled by Webpack and should use ES5 JavaScript.
+The files are loaded using [RequireJS](http://requirejs.org/) to provide a module system for code structure and reuse.
+It is also possible to expose the UI application to these files.
+Most application will not need this type of configuration, however it is a good Proof-of-Concept.

 `_assets` - build assets that are not deployed.
 The i18n messages are parsed and saved in `_assets/locales/data.json` when running `yarn intl`.
 This file is required for building the application and is bundled in the build output.
 Typically this file will be pulled from a separate repo used to manage translations.
 We do not load locales asynchronously so the locales data does not have to be deployed.